While by no means a new scourge, the UK’s pothole problem is fast becoming a crisis.

 There are several tips for making sure you avoid pothole problems:

-This depends on whether the pothole has already been reported to the council, as they will not be liable if the pothole wasn’t known to them.
+However, getting the payout can be tricky as it depends on whether the pothole has already been reported to the council, as unfortunately, they’re not liable if the pothole wasn’t known to them.

 If you’re reporting a motorway or A-road pothole, you can contact Highways England by email or telephone on 0300 123 5000.
 If you’re in Scotland and see a pothole, you can email, and in Northern Ireland, you can email.